 - Forkable – If you have Content that it is ready to be published and would like other Users to be able to take it further by remixing, modifying or otherwise developing it themselves, you can change the setting on that Content to allow forks or be “forkable”.
 Other Users will then be able to copy, download, modify, play, perform, synchronise, and even commercialise that Content or their adaptations of that Content.
 You can make either a single or series of revisions in a song “forkable”.

-- Tree View - You can trace your creative process in Tree View in both your Bands and your personal account.
-Tree View allows you to view and access previous versions of Content, and to track how that Content has been used and developed by yourself, your Bands, or other Users with whom the Content has been shared.
+- Revision History - You can trace your creative process in the Revision History in both your Bands and your personal account.
+The Revision History allows you to view and access previous versions of Content, and to track how that Content has been used and developed by yourself, your Bands, or other Users with whom the Content has been shared.

 BandLab was built specifically for musicians and creators to collaborate with each other.
 The tools available on BandLab allow you to form bands, work with sessions musicians, or build upon another User’s creation by “forking”.